Note 1: This article was last updated on August 23, 2020.

 - Support Black businesses.
 Find them on WeBuyBlack, The Black Wallet, and Official Black Wall Street.
 Another great list is here.
 Yelp now has a feature to search for Black-owned businesses, and Etsy features Black-owned businesses here.
 Thank you Corinna Tricarico for the info on Etsy.

-- Bank Black.
+- Bank Black, as advocated by Killer Mike.
 It doesn’t have to be all of your checking or savings.
 Opening up an account with some money is better than no account at all.
 You can use the link from #14 (type “banking” in the Category field) or Blackout to find a bank.
 At the very least, move some or all of your checking, savings, mortgage, etc out of Wells Fargo as a part of the divestment movement to protect Standing Rock.

 - Get your company to move some or all of its money to Black-owned banks, like Netflix is doing.